-- The FUNCEVENT (ENTRYCALL) compiler option is available in the z/OS 2.1 XL C/C++ compiler with the PTF for APAR PI19326 applied. - The z/OS 2.1 Language Environment with the PTF for APAR PI12415 applied must be available on the target system where the C programs are executed.
+• The FUNCEVENT (ENTRYCALL) compiler option is available in the z/OS 2.1 XL C/C++ compiler with the PTF for APAR PI19326 applied.

 • If your C application runs on UNIX System Services with imported functions from a DLL module and you want to delay the starting of a debug session until one of those functions is called, the DLL module name must be the same as the load library name.